Ramlanisagar/snake_game_in_C/README.md

 # snake_game_in_C

 # Description:
-It's simple snake game written in C language.
+It's a simple snake game written in C language.

 # Installation:
 Just copy the code and paste it in your IDE or Editor.Next, compile and run it.